Introduction

 Type annotations

-Type annotations allow you to customize the structs that Clorinde generates for your rows (and parameters, see the section below).
+Type annotations allow you to customise the structs that Clorinde generates for your rows (and parameters, see the section below).
 Furthermore, this allows you to share these types between multiple queries.

 To create type annotations, declare them using the --: